4shadoww/hakkuframework/readme.md

 Getting started
 ---------------

 Use the "help" command to see all available commands.
-Here is a Youtube video if you wish to see Hakku in action: https://www.youtube.com/watch?v=1R0slN0vVHU&t=15s
+Here is a video if you wish to see Hakku in action: https://vimeo.com/197610469

 Installation
 ------------